On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 Using these tools to make these representations geometric would follow the strategy of \cite{CR17}.
 Note, however, some differences with their work.
 Their goal was to geometrize the trace of the automorphic representation, while our construction has the effect of geometrizing a test function, and they handled $p$-adic groups while we work in the equal characteristic case.

-For our problem, new difficulties appear when adding Heisenberg-Weil and Deligne-Lusztig representations and their more complicated sheaves.
+For our problem, new difficulties appear when adding Heisenberg--Weil and Deligne--Lusztig representations and their more complicated sheaves.
 Because restricting to one-dimensional characters, and their associated character sheaves, will simplify things at several points, we leave the full theory to a later date.